What is Design Thinking and How Does it Relate to Product Development?

 - Empathizing with users: including customers, non-customers, lost customers, economic buyers, influencers, and internal customers.

-- Understanding insights and user experiences: grasp their problems and cast them as insights.
+- Understanding insights and user experiences: grasp their problems through deep understanding and cast them as insights.

 - Ideating proposed solutions: Challenge preconceived notions and develop a range of innovative solutions.